 - A single computation blocks other computation requests until completed.

 An open-source framework designed for single-page web apps and mobile app development, using MVC architectural motif.
 Angular is an evolution of AngularJS and a completely new framework.
-You can use it for common websites or landing pages, but not for those ones you want to see on top of Google or Yahoo search.
+You can use it for common websites or landing pages, but not for those you want to see on top of Google or Yahoo search.
 It’s not SEO friendly.

 - Uses dynamic data to create a web application as opposed to the static HTML web site.